Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **20th April 2015**

 * NPC Actions fixed details tabs so they show at the right times.
 * Restyled spellbook page a bit to match the Shaped style.
-Only slightly.
+* Filtered spells based on "Prepared", "Ritual", or "Concentration"

 **19th April 2015**